CyberWorld-kam/CyberWorld-kam/README.md

 <h2>👨‍💻 My masters in Cybersecurity cursus Projects:</h2>

 - <b>Achieving Sarbanes-Oxley (SOX) compliance through Industry Simulation Design and its Security controls(Minor Project)</b>
+o The goal of this project is to create a network infrastructure that is replicated throughout the business and industry and complies with SOX regulations.
+It also involves determining and putting into place access control and security measures to protect financial reports, data, and the systems that house the aforementioned information.</b>
+o Using VMware Workstation Pro and GNS3, a real-world business network was designed and simulated.</b>
+o Implemented firewall, DMZ, and access control using Active Directory for identity provisioning and management.</b>
+o Added backup functionality for system data backups.</b>
+o Used ManageEngine EventLog Analyzer to gather logs and evaluate security occurrences.</b>

   - [Overview of what was done](https://github.com/CyberWorld-kam/SchoolMinorPorject/)
 - <b>Vehicle Tracking system and its security system(school's mini project)</b>
   - [Vehicle Tracking system and its security system:](https://github.com/CyberWorld-kam/IOT-mini-project) <b><i>(collection logs and mapping the Attacks)</b></i>